FalcoSuessgott/hashicorp-vault-playground/docs/esm.md

 The following resources will be created:

 1. The External Secrets Manager Helm Chart is going to be installed in the `esm` Namespace.
-2. A Kubernetes Auth Role `esm` bound to the External Secrets Manager Namespace & Service Account
+2. A Kubernetes Auth Role `esm` bound to the `esm` Namespace & Service Account
 3. KVv2 Secrets under `esm/secrets` containing 2 Example Secrets
 4. A policy (`esm`) that allows reading `/esm/secrets` Secrets
 5. A CRD `SecretStore` pointing to the Vault Server